nichoth/poole/_drafts/Ember-walkthrough.md

 When we navigate to `/node/1`, the `node` template will be rendered with the model with id 1, and appended to `{{outlet}}` in `index.hbs`.
 All the other page content in `index.hbs` will remain in place.

-In `nodes.hbs`, we need to link to this route:
+In `nodes.hbs`, lets create a link to the route we just made:

 ```html
 {% raw %}